 If you and your dermatologist believe that treatment is right for you, your dermatologist will create a treatment plan tailored to your needs.
 In creating this plan, your dermatologist will consider many things, including scar types and where the scars appear on your body.
 If you have taken isotretinoin to treat acne, be sure to tell your dermatologist before treatment for acne scars begins.

 To obtain the best results, your dermatologist may recommend more than one treatment.
 For example, if you have a deep boxcar scar (often looks like a large pore), laser therapy and a type of acne scar surgery called “subcision” may be necessary to give you the results you want.

-Best results often come from using 2 or more treatments.
-The treatments that a dermatologist may use to treat depressed acne scars include:
+Best results often come from using two or more treatments.
+The treatments that a dermatologist may use to treat depressed acne scars include the following.